 We have utilized the Janka Hardness Scale for grading our flooring options in order to provide you with the most accurate guide to each wood sample’s resistance to wear and denting.
 Each test results in a numerical rating for the sample of wood; higher numbers indicate a more durable and wear-resistant wood sample.
-This wood hardness scale has been used by flooring retailers across the country as a consistent, uniform standard of measuring wood durability.

 If you have any questions regarding hardwood floor, wood hardness scales, or our wide selection of wood flooring products, give us a call—one of our flooring experts will happily walk you through the various steps of the floor-buying process.
 Our team has helped countless families and businesses find the perfect flooring—and we are excited to help yours.